awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

    The CloudWatch console opens and displays the logs for your function\.

+## Rotation fails and the CloudTrail log shows timeout<a name="tshoot-lambda-network-access"></a>

+The most common reason for a timeout during rotation is that the rotation function cannot access either Secrets Manager or the target database or service\.
+For information about the access you need to set up, see [Network access for the rotation function](rotation-network-rqmts.md)\.

 ## I get "access denied" when trying to configure rotation for my secret<a name="tshoot-lambda-initialconfig-perms"></a>

 When you add a Lambda rotation function Amazon Resource Name \(ARN\) to your secret, Secrets Manager checks the permissions of the function\.
 The role policy for the function must grant the Secrets Manager service principal `secretsmanager.amazonaws.com` permission to invoke the function \(`lambda:InvokeFunction`\)\.